 You can upload your employee data for an Eligible employee if they’re aged between 22 and under State Pension age by the pay period end date of the file you’re uploading.
 There are a number of different times you’ll need to assess your employees’ eligibility – The Pensions Regulator has lots of information to help with this.

-Only Eligible employees are to be automatically enrolled into a pension scheme, but all employees aged 16-74 have the right to opt in or join a pension scheme.
+Only Eligible employees need to be automatically enrolled into a pension scheme, but all employees aged 16-74 have the right to opt in or join a pension scheme.
 To make sure these employees understand their rights to opt in or join the pension scheme, you should write to them: